suguk1052/SimpleNet/README.md

 #### Demo train

-Please specicy dataset path (line1) and log folder (line10) in `run.sh` before running.

-`run.sh` gives the configuration to train models on MVTecAD dataset.
+Set `datapath` and `datasets` in `run.sh` before running so they match your custom dataset layout.
+The script now defaults to the custom directory structure without ground-truth masks; switch the path and class list if you want to run on MVTecAD instead.
 ```
 bash run.sh
 ```